two robotic arms

 Manufacturing complex aerostructure components

-Through its acquisition of Dutch Thermoplastic Components, Collins Aerospace has for more than 20 years, operated in the epicenter of thermoplastic composite technology.
-With a primary customer collaboration center in the Netherlands and a facility in the U.S., these two manufacturing locations bring lightweight, aerospace parts at competitive pricing and a more sustainable footprint to aerospace manufacturers worldwide.
+Collins Aerospace has been developing thermoplastic composite technology for more than 20 years.
+Now, with a primary customer collaboration center in the Netherlands and a facility in the U.S., we can bring lightweight aerospace parts at competitive pricing and a more sustainable footprint to aerospace manufacturers worldwide.

 World map